Batch Cooking: The Complete Guide to Smart Cooking

 Absolutely, and it's even more cost-effective.
 Halve the quantities compared to family recipes and freeze half.
 This gives you a 2-week rotation with varied dishes without cooking every weekend.

-How to prevent all meals from tasting the same?
+How to keep meals from all looking the same?

-What are the best dishes to start batch cooking?
+What are the best dishes to start batch cooking with?

 Organize your batch cooking in 2 minutes

-FoodCraft selects 5 base recipes optimized for batch cooking and generates a consolidated grocery list.
+FoodCraft selects 5 base recipes optimized for batch cooking and generates the consolidated shopping list.
 All that's left is to cook.

 Plan my batch cooking